joergen7/11ad/README.md

 ## Prerequisites

-The following packages need to be installed:
+To build the website, you need to install the following packages:

 - `make`
+- `python3`
 - `python3-sphinx`

 ## Build